 - Domestic Airport and International Airport: from 12:30am until 4:30am, trains will not stop at Domestic Airport and International Airport stations as Sydney Airport will be closed during this time.

-- T1 North Shore Line: trains will run every 5 minutes to the City from 14:00 until midnight.
+- T1 North Shore Line: trains will run every 5 minutes from 2pm until midnight.

-- T1 Western Line: trains will run to the City every 15 minutes from Penrith and every 30 minutes from Richmond and Schofields, from 14:00 until midnight.
+- T1 Western Line: trains will run every 15 minutes from 2pm until midnight from Penrith and every 30 minutes from Richmond and Schofields.

-- T2 Inner West & Leppington Line: trains will run every 15 minutes from Homebush to the City and every 15 minutes from Leppington to the City, from 14:00 until midnight.
+- T2 Inner West & Leppington Line: trains will run every 15 minutes from 2pm until midnight from Liverpool and from Leppington.

-- T4 Eastern Suburbs & Illawarra Line: trains will run every 30 minutes to the City from Waterfall and every 15 minutes from Cronulla, from 14:00 until midnight.
+- T4 Eastern Suburbs & Illawarra Line: trains will run every 30 minutes from Waterfall and every 15 minutes from Cronulla, from 2pm until midnight.

 - T6 Carlingford Line: trains run every 30 minutes from Carlingford to Clyde.
 Change at Clyde for one of the frequent services to the City on the T1 Western Line.

-- T8 Airport & South Line: trains will run to the City every 15 minutes from Macarthur and every 15 minutes from Revesby from 14:00 until midnight.
+- T8 Airport & South Line: trains will run every 15 minutes from Macarthur and every 15 minutes from Revesby from 2pm until midnight.

-- Central Coast & Newcastle Line: services arriving into Central between 13:00 and 23:00 will have extra seats and built up to 8-cars.
+- Central Coast & Newcastle Line: services arriving into Central between 1pm and 11pm will be increased to 8-carriages.

-- T1 North Shore Line: trains will run every 4 to 5 minutes from the City to the North Shore from midnight until 03:30, every 7-8 minutes from 03:30.
+- T1 North Shore Line: trains will run every 4 to 5 minutes from the City to the North Shore from midnight until 3:30am then every 6 minutes from 3:30am until xx.

-- T4 Eastern Suburbs & Illawarra Line: trains will run every 15 minutes from Central to Waterfall and Cronulla via Bondi Junction from midnight until 03:30.
-From 03:30 until 05:30 trains to Waterfall and Cronulla will run from Bondi Junction every 30 minutes.
-Services to Bondi Junction run every 6 minutes until 03:30, then every 10 minutes until 05:30.
+- T4 Eastern Suburbs & Illawarra Line: trains will run every 15 minutes from Central to Waterfall and Cronulla from midnight until 3:30am.
+From 3:30am until 5:30am trains to Waterfall and Cronulla will run from Bondi Junction every 30 minutes.
+Services to Bondi Junction run every 5 minutes until 3:30am, then every 8 minutes until 5:30am.

 Head to Central to catch one of the regular and additional train services running to regional stations to help you get home after the midnight fireworks.